 A samurai’s first responsibility was to faithfully serve his daimyo.
 This meant that they should be willing to die, if necessary, to do so.

-It was common to die for your daimyo in battle, but samurai were also expected to fight duels if the mere honour of their lord was questioned.
+Dying for one's daimyo in battle was common, yet samurai were also expected to engage in duels should the honor of their lord be challenged.

 Under bushido, a samurai was required to learn seven martial arts: archery (kyujutsu), swordsmanship (kenjutsu), the spear, fencing, horse riding, military strategy, and techniques of jujutsu.